Yolo (Gims song)

-"Yolo" is a song performed by Congolese-French singer and rapper Gims, released on 28 August 2020.
+"Yolo" is a song performed by Congolese singer and rapper Gims, released on 28 August 2020.
 The song is the first single from the album Le Fléau.
 It is written by Gims, composed by Boumidjal X. It was released on 28 August 2020 the first single from the album Le Fléau under the labels Play Two, Chahawat and Sony Music.

 Yolo is inspired by the Congolese origins of Gims.
 The title is none other than the name of his childhood neighborhood in Kinshasa in the Democratic Republic of the Congo.

 Music video

 The video clip released on 2 September 2020.
 The clip has over 19,727,429 views to date.